Tuna Wahoo Charters

 Hardhead Sea Catfish Diet and Behavior

-These opportunistic feeders consume crabs, shrimp, small fish, worms, and other bottom-dwelling organisms.
-They're most active during dawn, dusk, and nighttime hours, though they can be caught throughout the day.
-Their feeding behavior makes them excellent targets for bottom fishing with natural baits.
+These opportunistic feeders consume crabs, shrimp, small fish, worms, and various bottom-dwelling invertebrates.
+They're most active during dawn and dusk periods, though they can be caught throughout the day.
+Their strong sense of smell helps them locate food in murky water conditions.

 Hardhead Sea Catfish Spawning Season